joshbegley/nyt-latest/README.md

 `Find out how to watch the Pittsburgh Penguins play the Toronto Maple Leafs, with time, TV channel and streaming information.`\
 https://nytimes.com/athletic/6913964/2025/12/23/penguins-vs-maple-leafs-stream-how-to-watch-dec-23/

-**World Cup Fan Fests will feature 'Freedom' trucks to celebrate U.S.'s 250th anniversary**\
+**World Cup Fan Fests may feature 'Freedom' trucks to celebrate U.S.'s 250th anniversary**\
 `A White House task force has facilitated a proposal to have trucks serve as patriotic mobile museums this summer`\
 https://nytimes.com/athletic/6912245/2025/12/23/world-cup-usa-freedom-trump-trucks/